Downes/docker-lamp/README.md

 downes/lamp
 ==========

-Thisa is a fork of furia/lamp (full Readme below).
+This is a fork of furia/lamp (full Readme below).
+It adds Perl to the set of supported environments, and sets up a cgi-bin directory at /var/www/html/cgi-bin

 Setup from repo as follows:

 Process: